Netcracker/KubeMarine/documentation/Kubecheck.md

 *Task*: `software.kernel.version`

-This test checks the Linux kernel version for a bad kernel version, if it is equal to a bad one, it issues a warning
+This test checks the Linux kernel version for a `bad kernel version`, if it is equal to a bad one, it issues a warning

+`Bad kernel version` - is a kernel with detected serious issue that affects any part of cluster, therefore it's unsupported

 #### PAAS Procedure